sociocs/sociocs-docs/README.md

 We support — Google Business Messages, Google Play Reviews, Google Reviews & Questions, Facebook (Messenger, Reviews & Comments), Telegram, Text / SMS, Viber, Web chat, Website Forms, WhatsApp.

-## Is bulk messaging supported?
+## Is bulk messaging available?

-Bulk messaging is supported for sending text / SMS to multiple recipients.
+Yes.
+Bulk messaging is available for sending text / SMS to multiple recipients.
 It also allows dynamic parameters to personalize sent messages.
+You need to be on a PAID or FREE TRIAL plan to use bulk messaging.

 ## Does the bulk messaging allow sending images?

 Yes.
-Our bulk text messaging also supports sending one image along with the text message.
+Our bulk text messaging also supports sending an image along with the text message.
 It's also known as MMS.
 Supported image types are JPG, JPEG, PNG and GIF.

 ## Does Sociocs have a mobile app?